 The biggest headache with this system was the lack of sensitivity of the camera sensor.
 This lead to long and drawn-out calibration periods in PHD2 guiding that would often result in a calibration error.
 There is nothing more frustrating than waiting for your autoguiding system to kick-in as a clear night sky advances overhead.

-This means that I no longer need to use the GPUSB adapter cable (which frees up a USB slot), and only one cable is required between the computer and the camera.
-The less cables to trip on around my portable setup, the better!
+The Altair GPCAM2 AR0130 Mono has proven to be an effective solution for autoguiding, no matter which guide scope you use.
+I no longer need to use the GPUSB adapter cable (which frees up a USB slot), and only one cable is required between the computer and the camera.
+The fewer cables to trip on around my portable setup, the better!

-The GPCAM2 autoguiding camera is smaller and more lightweight than my previous Orion guide camera.
+The GPCAM2 autoguiding camera is smaller and more lightweight than my previous Meade DSI Pro II guide camera.
 Reducing the overall weight of your imaging rig has its advantages.
-The rather bulky proportions of the Meade DSI camera often caused me to bump my headlamp against it while looking through the telescope eyepiece.
+The rather bulky proportions of the Meade DSI often caused me to bump my headlamp against it while looking through the telescope eyepiece.

 Video: GPCAM2 Autoguiding Camera and Telescope